telerik/ajax-docs/controls/dropdowntree/getting-started.md

 ````

-## Populate RadDropDownTree with simple data in the code-behind
+## Populate RadDropDownTree with Simple Data in the Code-behind

-In code-behind you could populate the newly created RadDropDownTree with data in the Page_Load() method:
+In the code-behind you could populate the newly created **RadDropDownTree** with data in the Page_Load() method:

 ````C#